National Association of Planning Enforcement (NAPE)

 - encourage networking through local groups in all regions to lessen feelings of isolation

 - disseminate good practice and share knowledge and expertise

-- identify existing training provision and lobby for better and appropriate resources
+- identify existing training provision and lobby for better and appropriate resource

-A monthly news bulletin, details of events and training courses, Network and Management Committee news, publications, resources, requests for advice or assistance from other members, and RTPI information of specific interest and relevance.
+A monthly news bulletin including enforcement news, planning law updates, details of upcoming events, publications, requests for advice or assistance from other members, and RTPI information of specific interest and relevance.